rubyonracetracks/cheat_sheets/continuous_integration.md

 git push origin master
 ```
 * The Gemnasium badge should now appear on the README.md page of the source code.
 * The one remaining issue is that the Cross-Site Request Forgery in app/controllers/application_controller.rb.
-To correct it, edit the file app/controllers/application_controller.rb and add the following line just before the last "end" statement:
+To correct it, edit the file app/controllers/application_controller.rb and add the following line just after the line "class ApplicationController < ActionController::Base":
 ```
   protect_from_forgery with: :exception
 ```